 - Click Add.
 This displays the Add Resource to Cluster drop-down menu.

-- At the Add a Resource page, click the drop-down box under and select the type of resource to configure.
-The resource options are described as follows:
+- Click the drop-down box under Add Resource to Cluster and select the type of resource to configure.